-The CCyB is a country-specific buffer and is designed to be used as a macro-prudential tool, implemented in 'overheating' economies in order to ensure that financial institutions have additional capital in place to absorb potential losses.
+The CCyB is a country-specific buffer and is designed to be used as a macro-prudential tool, implemented in 'overheating' economies to ensure that financial institutions have additional capital in place to absorb potential losses.

 Institutions are required to calculate an institution-specific counter-cyclical capital buffer as a weighted average of the counter-cyclical buffer rates that apply in the countries where the credit exposures are located.
-In the UK parliament has delegated the role of setting the CCyB to the Financial Policy Committee (FPC).
-The FPC decided on the 9 March 2020 to reduce the CCyB to 0% with immediate effect.
+In the UK, parliament has delegated the role of setting the CCyB to the Financial Policy Committee (FPC).
+The FPC decided on the 9 March 2020, to reduce the CCyB to 0% with immediate effect to support lending to households and businesses through the pandemic,.
 The FPC announced on the 11th March 2020 to maintain the 0% rate for at least 12 months, so that any subsequent increase would not take effect until March 2022 at the earliest.